polifonia-project/roman-chord-ontology/README.md

 https://roman-chord-api.herokuapp.com/
 ```

-Redirect from the `roman-chord-ontology` URI has also been implemented, so the APIs of the URI can be accessed:
+Redirect from the `roman-chord-ontology` URI has also been implemented, so that the APIs can be accessed from the ontology's URI:

 ```
 https://w3id.org/polifonia/resource/roman-chord/